Big Box Collection

 About me A few lines about me and my collection.

-I've gotten my C64 back in the late 80s, a C64 was waiting for me under the christmas tree and from then on out ten year old me saved up every coin for getting new games for it.
-Most were Mastertronic titles on tape that came in plastic cases, but it was the copy ofthat made my eyes shine: it was on tape too, but instead of a dull case, it came with a printed manual and a shiny cardboard box — my first big box.
+Back in the late 80s, a C64 was waiting for me under the christmas tree and from then on out ten year old me saved up every coin for getting new games for it.
+Most were Mastertronic titles on tape that came in plastic cases, but it was the copy of Castle Master that made my eyes shine: it was on tape too, but instead of a dull case, it came with a printed manual and a shiny cardboard box — my first big box.

 Later, the heyday of big boxes came around.
 Almost all PC games had them and in it were not only the disks or CDs but also printed manuals, cloth maps and other feelies.
 Prices were significantly higher than in the 8-bit days, but I've learned to be patient and just just waited a couple of months for the price to drop.
 Most games were ATS 599 (± ATS 100) which converts to EUR 69 (± EUR 10).
 Jup, folks, games weren't that cheap either 20 years ago.

 In the early 2000s, big boxes began to disappear.
 First, smaller boxes came around which then got replaced with DVD boxes.
 Then, the IMHO dragged concept of Collector's Editions came along: get your game in a box with a printed manual and goodies.
 Yeah, like it used to be a decade ago but now, it's for 'the fans' who are willing to spend an extra EUR 20.
-Needless to say, getting new boxes was getting rarer and rarer for me withbeing one of the last games that I've bought.
+Needless to say, getting new boxes was getting rarer and rarer for me with TES: Morrowind being one of the last games that I've bought.